 - The major benefit of using a skillet is that it has shallow sides which make it easier to flip the food.

-- It can also be used for searing, braising, and frying but it cannot be used on an induction cooktop if it does not have magnetic properties.
+- It can also be used for cooking, searing, caramelizing, browning, sautéing, and even baking but it cannot be used on an induction cooktop if it does not have magnetic properties.

 - The bottom of a skillet is not flat and it cannot spread heat as well as other pans.